iPhone Improvements — An Open Letter to Steve

 adrian

-8. Comment author (post author) Website icon Daniel Gattermann says:
+8. (post author) Daniel Gattermann says:

 You can quickly press the button on your headset twice to skip a track and press it once to pause playback.